These are the best Amazon Prime home deals: Save on mattresses, vacuums, smart devices

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-The wait is over: Amazon Prime Day is here and the deals are even better than we expected.
+Today is the final day of the Amazon Prime Early Access sale, and the deals are even better than we expected.
 If you're ready to update your home's interior before Black Friday 2022, we rounded up all the best home and furniture deals available now at the Prime Early Access sale.

 Shop Amazon Prime home and furniture deals